Photographing Actor Rachael Taylor

 For these scenes I positioned myself as close to the Director Of Photography, Greg de Marigny, as possible without getting in the way or having the sound of my shutter being picked up by the audio guys.

-But only if it's likely to be a good one.
+But I’m only interested in making high quality, beautiful photos.
 I really have no interest in rendering anyone in a demeaning manner, unless they choose to ham it up for the camera.
 And even then I'd be careful who sees such photos.

 Low Light Photography | A Minimalist Approach